vproxy-tools/panama-native-interface/README.md

 Done!

-Note: only `primitive types` and `MemorySegment` are allowed to be used as the method parameter types to define C functions.
+Note: only `primitive types` and `MemorySegment` are allowed to be used as the method parameter types and return types.

 ---